rhariskumar3/AndroidPDFPreview/README.md

 ## Contact

 Have questions or feedback?
-Reach out to us at [email protected]
+Reach out to us at [https://github.com/rhariskumar3/pdfpreview]

 ## Acknowledgements